KenticoDevTrev/MVCCaching/README.md

         #endregion
 ```
+1. If your Application's class name in your Global.asax is not "MvcApplication", then replace `MvcApplication` in the `Infrastructure\Caching\Startup\DependencyResolverConfig.cs` file with your class name.
 1. Optionally create an override the GetVaryByCustomString method to your Application (see the [sample Globa.asax.cs](https://github.com/KenticoDevTrev/MVCCaching/blob/master/MVCCaching.Kentico/Global.asax.cs) GetVaryByCustomString method).

 # Installation for Kentico MVC Site (Manual)